tudo-math-ls3/feat3/README.txt

 './configure-feast help' reveals a lot more configuration possiblities.

 === TEST RUN ===
-To check if your system created a correct FEAST binary, you can run a set of unittests with the additional commands make tests ctest
+To check if your system created a correct FEAST binary, you can run a set of unittests with the additional command ctest